International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_4_Component_Certification.md

 * Trust Level 3: Additional protection from internal attacks

 The following figure illustrates all possible combinations of assurance and trust level, that an applicant can choose from.
 This matrix approach allows the component developer to select a combination of assurance and trust level for their component that best correspond with the intended use cases.
 On the one hand, this ensures a low entry barrier specifically suitable for SMEs.
-On the othe hand, a scalable certification to meet high information security requirements becomes possible.
+On the other hand, a scalable certification to meet high information security requirements becomes possible.
 ![Bild-Titel](./media/2022_Component_Certification_Matrix.png)

 The combinations not marked with a tick, e.g. Assurance Level 1 and Trust Level 3 can not be selected, due to incompatible purposes.